 Happy Friday everyone!
 It’s a grey and miserably wet old day here in Sydney today so I thought I’d create a little sunshine of my own to help brighten the mood.
-I think I didn’t too badly with this gorgeous Chickpea and tomato salad with grilled halloumi.
+I think I didn’t do too badly with this gorgeous Chickpea and tomato salad with grilled halloumi.
 What do you think?

 This is one of my favourite salads, which I find myself making at least once every week or so when I want a quick and healthy meal.
 There’s typically a tin or two of chickpeas in my pantry, and plenty of tomatoes and parsley at hand so I can usually throw it together in next to no time at all.